woowenjun99/tp/docs/team/jacob-stein1.md

 ## Overview - MoneyMoover

-MoneyMoover is a Java CLI application modeled after Revolut, a currency exchange application for travelers.
+MoneyMoover is a Java CLI application for travelers to exchange between international currencies.
 MoneyMoover supports conversion for currencies across Asia, and pulls live exchange rates from the Internet using an API.
+MoneyMoover also helps track expenses and income, to ensure travelers stay within their budget.

 ### Summary of Contributions